Cliff Diving: Exploring Reward Surfaces in Reinforcement Learning Environments: Background and Related Work

 \subsection{Loss Landscapes}

 \citet{li2017visualizing} developed a filter-normalization, a technique for plotting 3d visualizations of loss landscapes, the surface generated by a loss function over neural network parameters.
 They were able to demonstrate that the sharpness of loss landscapes plotted using filter-normalized random directions correlated with neural network generalization error.
-They create their plots by choose perturbations $d$ of trained parameters that give an informative view of the neural network's local behavior.
+They create their plots by choosing perturbations $d$ of trained parameters that give an informative view of the neural network's local behavior.
 However, uniform random perturbations are known to be misleading in neural network analysis, because neural networks with ReLU activations have scale invariant weights \citep{li2017visualizing}.
 To mitigate this problem, they propose filter-normalized random directions.
-They represent the neural network as a vector $\theta$ indexed by layer $i$ and filter (not filter weight) $j$.\footnote{Note that this method also works for fully connected layers, which are equivalent to a convolutional layer with a 1x1 output feature map.} Then, they sample a random Gaussian direction $d$, and scale each filter of this random direction to match the magnitude of the neural network parameters in the corresponding filter, by applying the following formula.
-Their work was originally applied to image classification networks, but we adapt these techniques to visualize reward surfaces.
+They represent the neural network as a vector $\theta$ indexed by layer $i$ and filter (not filter weight) $j$.\footnote{Note that this method also works for fully connected layers, which are equivalent to a convolutional layer with a 1x1 output feature map.} Then, they sample a random Gaussian direction $d$, and scale each filter of this random direction to match the magnitude of the neural network parameters in the corresponding filter, by applying the following formula. \citet{li2017visualizing} used this method to demonstrate that skip connections can limit the increase in non-convexity as network depth increases.
+Their work was originally applied to image classification networks, but we adapt these techniques to visualize reward surfaces for policy networks.